claytonlewis72/SME-3D-Flight-Visualization/README.md

 ## Key Features
 * Real-time drone flight visualization
-   * A vehicle model with proper rotation and positioning updated based on telemetry data
+   * A vehicle model with proper rotation and positioning updated based on telemetry data (INSERT GIF OF DRONE)
-   * A flight path trail showcasing the overall flight path, and coloring based on rotational axes
+   * A flight path trail showcasing the overall flight path, and coloring based on rotational axes (GIF OF FLIGHT RENDERER)
 * Telemetry ingestion (position, motion, 6 DOF data)
    * Ingestion of a live data stream through UDP
 * Flight recording
    * Recording of flights saved as .bin files with their own "magic number."
 * Playback of recorded flights
    * Playback of flights for review that are recorded as .bin, allowing the pausing and playback of any frame.
+(PICTURES/GIF OF PLAYBACK)
 * Multiple camera views (chase, fixed, free cam)
-* Interactive GUI controls
+* Interactive GUI controls (PICTURES OF GUI)
-* Configurable Telemetry Info
+* Configurable Telemetry Info (PICTURES OF CONFIG)
 * Performance optimization for embedded deployment (NVIDIA Orin Jetson Nano)

 ## System Architecture